anne-gcd/MTG-Link/utils/README.md

 ## matrix2gfa.py

-The **`matrix2gfa.py`** script takes as input a file containing the links between the ends of the scaffolds in tabular format (matrix) and converts it to a GFA file (GFA 2.0).
+The **`matrix2gfa.py`** script takes as input a file containing the number of common barcodes between all possibles pairs of scaffolds' extremities (links between the ends of the scaffolds) in tabular format (matrix) and converts it to a GFA file (GFA 2.0).
 It can be run with the following command:
 ```
 matrix2gfa.py -fa fastaFile.fasta -matrix matrixFile.matrix -out outDir -threshold THRESHOLD
 ```